stevebartholomew/smart-stats/readme.md

 # smart-stats

-Smart stats is an example project to demonstrate my approach development.
+Smart stats is an example project to demonstrate my approach to development.

 The idea is simple: take a sample web server log file and output some statistics.
 The aim is to produce a well-modelled, well-tested script that is built for future change and expansion.